-Stereotactic radiosurgery/body radiation therapy is a specialized type of external beam radiation therapy that uses focused radiation beams targeting a well-defined tumor to deliver the highest possible radiation dose with pinpoint accuracy.
+Stereotactic radiosurgery/body radiation therapy (SRS/SBRT) is a specialized type of external beam radiation therapy that uses focused radiation beams targeting a well-defined tumor to deliver the highest possible radiation dose with pinpoint accuracy.
 Stereotactic radiation therapy can be used to target tumors in difficult or hard-to-reach locations.

 Why it's done

 Since there is no incision, SRS/SBRT is not considered a traditional type of surgery.
 As a result, you do not experience the risks associated with traditional surgery, such as increased discomfort and infection.
 Instead, it uses 3D imaging to target the high doses of radiation to the affected area, damaging the DNA of the targeted cells and causing the tumors to shrink.
 In areas where there may be motion of the tumor with respiration, 4D imaging may be used to increase the certainty that the treatment is delivered accurately to the tumor.

 In regular radiation therapy treatment, healthy tissue also receives radiation.
 Because the radiation delivery is highly targeted in SRS/SBRT, there is minimal damage to the surrounding healthy tissue.
 This is especially important when targeting tumors in the brain, lungs, spine and other vital structures.

 The benefits of SRS/SBRT are fewer treatments (often five sessions or less, depending on the location of the tumor), fewer side effects, and enhanced comfort.
 Your daily activities are minimally affected by the brief courses of treatment.